August 4, 2020

 The name is appropriate, because the ancient Romans believed Jupiter to be the god of weather, light, and the sky.
 The weather in Jupiter is superb.

-Just to cap off this story, a nearby town was named Juno after Jupiter's consort.
+Just to cap off this story, a nearby town south of the inlet was named Juno after Jupiter's consort.

 One of the most memorable things along this coast is the Jupiter Inlet Lighthouse.
 It was built in 1860 and is made of brick.

 The lighthouse and adjacent museum are open to the public.
 The view of Jupiter Inlet and Jupiter Island is magnificent.

 Some of the wealthiest families in the United States live on Jupiter Island.
 This barrier island stretches north from Jupiter inlet.

 A road along the ocean offers some views of the ocean, but most homesites are heavily landscaped and extremely private.

 The community on the north side of the inlet is known as Jupiter Inlet Colony.
 For many years one of it's best known and best loved residents was the singer Perry Como.

 He regularly attended church in the nearby town of Tequesta, and died in 2001 at the age of 87.

 The mainland around Jupiter is also beautiful, with many upscale golfing and boating communities.
 There are many fine shops and restaurants to keep you busy for a long time.